 The College is finalizing an agreement with Thistledown Farm, located 20 minutes from campus in the Boonsboro area of Lynchburg, to host its Equestrian Program.
 The College is gauging interest and determining other resources, including horses, to be acquired for the program.
 Wroten will finish her existing obligations with SBC before she begins her new role at LC.

-“As Jon shared his vision of expanding the Lynchburg College riding program, it became apparent that a unique opportunity existed to enhance collegiate riding at a local college, provide continuity of instruction for Sweet Briar students and preserve many of the principles of excellence that the Sweet Briar riding tradition was founded upon,” said Wroten.
+“As Jon shared his vision of expanding the University of Lynchburg riding program, it became apparent that a unique opportunity existed to enhance collegiate riding at a local college, provide continuity of instruction for Sweet Briar students and preserve many of the principles of excellence that the Sweet Briar riding tradition was founded upon,” said Wroten.
 “I see this as a unique opportunity to continue to serve the central Virginia area and the horse world with the same spirit and ideals that made our program unique.”

 A 1993 graduate of Sweet Briar College, Wroten taught and rode professionally in New Jersey before returning to Virginia and becoming a member of SBC’s highly acclaimed Riding Program.
 She became director of that program in 2011.